AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: More Restrictive AGN/Control Samples

 When selecting the control galaxies, we matched the stellar masses and redshifts of the AGNs, but not the SFRs, which allowed us to study trends in galaxy-wide star formation (Figs.~\ref{fig:SFMS},~\ref{fig:SFRoffsets}).
-Here, we also compare the radial trends of the AGN galaxies to that of control galaxies with matched SFRs.
-For each of the 37 AGNs in Fig.~\ref{fig:radialSFRslookbacksub}, we select two control galaxies matched in stellar mass, redshift, and SFR from the 558 control galaxy sample (following the process in Section~\ref{sec:controlsample}).
-The resulting sample of 74 control galaxies closely matches the stellar masses, redshifts, and SFRs of the 37 AGNs, and the evolution of the resulting radial SFR profile is shown in Fig.~\ref{fig:radialSFRslookbacksub}.
-With control galaxies that are matched in SFR, the differences between the AGN and control profiles are smaller, but the AGN galaxies still show suppression in their central SFRs (by $\sim{0.2}$\,dex at the smallest R).
-This difference remains statistically significant despite the small number of galaxies because it is a trend among the SFRs of tens of thousands of spaxels.
+Here, we also compare the radial trends of the AGN galaxies to those of the control galaxies with matched SFRs.
+For each of the 37 AGNs in Figure~\ref{fig:radialSFRslookbacksub}, we select two control galaxies matched in stellar mass, redshift, and SFR from the 558 control galaxy sample (following the process in Section~\ref{sec:controlsample}).
+The resulting sample of 74 control galaxies closely matches the stellar masses, redshifts, and SFRs of the 37 AGNs, and the evolution of the resulting radial SFR profile is shown in Figure~\ref{fig:radialSFRslookbacksub}.
+With control galaxies that are matched in SFR, the differences between the AGN and control profiles are smaller, but the AGN galaxies still show suppression in their central ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ (by $\sim{0.2}$\,dex at the smallest $R$).
+This difference remains statistically significant despite the small number of galaxies because it is a trend among the SFR densities of tens of thousands of spaxels.